Sequoiadendron giganteum: United States and Canada

 Giant sequoias are grown successfully in the Pacific Northwest and southern US, and less successfully in eastern North America.
 Giant sequoia cultivation is very successful in the Pacific Northwest from western Oregon north to southwest British Columbia, with fast growth rates.
 In Washington and Oregon, it is common to find giant sequoias that have been successfully planted in both urban and rural areas.
+There are hundreds of sequoias planted on the Olympic Peninsula over the last 100 years and farms that have 50 or more planted 40 years ago or longer.

 In Seattle, a 100 ft sequoia stands as a prominent landmark at the entrance to Seattle's downtown retail core.
 Other large specimens exceeding 90 ft are located on the University of Washington and Seattle University campuses, in the Evergreen Washelli Memorial Park cemetery, and in the Leschi, Madrona, and Magnolia neighborhoods.

 In the northeastern US there has been some limited success in growing the species, but growth is much slower there, and it is prone to Cercospora and Kabatina fungal diseases due to the hot, humid summer climate there.
 A tree at Blithewold Gardens, in Bristol, Rhode Island, is reported to be 27 m tall, reportedly the tallest in the New England states.
 The tree at the Tyler Arboretum in Delaware County, Pennsylvania, at 29.1 m may be the tallest in the northeast.
 Specimens also grow in the Arnold Arboretum in Boston, Massachusetts (planted 1972, 18 m tall in 1998), at Longwood Gardens near Wilmington, Delaware, in the New Jersey State Botanical Garden at Skylands in Ringwood State Park, Ringwood, New Jersey, and in the Finger Lakes region of New York.
 Private plantings of giant sequoias around the Middle Atlantic States are not uncommon, and other publicly accessible specimens can be visited at the U.S. National Arboretum in Washington, D.C.
 A few trees have been established in Colorado as well.
 Additionally, numerous sequoias have been planted with success in the state of Michigan.

 A cold-tolerant cultivar 'Hazel Smith' selected in about 1960 is proving more successful in the northeastern US.
 This clone was the sole survivor of several hundred seedlings grown at a nursery in New Jersey.
 The U.S. National Arboretum has a specimen grown from a cutting in 1970 that can be seen in the Gotelli Conifer Collection.

+Since its last assessment as an endangered species in 2011, it was estimated that another 13–19% of the population (or 9,761–13,637 mature trees) were destroyed during the Castle Fire of 2020 and the KNP Complex & Windy Fire in 2021, events attributed to fire suppression and drought.
+Prescribed burns to reduce available fuel load may be crucial for saving the species.

+As of 2021, there are approximately 60,000 living in its native California.